NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 ### The Generation Pipeline: From Seed to Climate

-The underlying data generation remains the same, ensuring a realistic foundation.
-The pipeline is always executed in this order:
+The underlying data generation is now fully dynamic to ensure that all climate effects respond in real-time to terrain changes in the editor.
+The pipeline is always executed in this order for every frame:
-1.  **Elevation:** The foundational terrain.
+1.  **Elevation:** The foundational terrain is generated.
+This is the single source of truth for the frame.
-2.  **Distance-to-Water (Pre-computed):** Enables realistic coastal climates.
-3.  **Temperature (Celsius):** A function of noise, altitude, and latitude.
+2.  **Temperature (Celsius):** Calculated as a function of noise, altitude, and latitude.
-4.  **Humidity (Absolute, g/m³):** An emergent property of temperature and distance from water.
+3.  **Humidity (Absolute, g/m³):** This is now an emergent property calculated **on-the-fly** from the final elevation and temperature data:
+    *   **Water Sources:** The system first identifies all bodies of water based on the final elevation map.
+    *   **Distance-to-Water:** A distance map is calculated in real-time.
+    *   **Rain Shadow:** A moisture occlusion map is calculated based on prevailing winds and mountain ranges.
+    *   **Final Humidity:** The absolute humidity is determined by combining the air's temperature-driven capacity for moisture with the environment's availability of moisture (from coasts and rain shadows).
+4.  **Biome & Final Colors:** The final terrain color (ice, snow, lush grass, sand desert, etc.) is determined by applying a set of prioritized rules based on the final elevation, temperature, and humidity.

 ## Configuration Deep Dive

-The Live Editor allows you to modify these key parameters from `world_generator/config.py` in real-time:
+The Live Editor allows you to modify key parameters in real-time.
+Other advanced parameters can be tuned in `world_generator/config.py`.

 | Parameter                         | Unit    | Default | UI Control        | Description                                                                                                                            |
 | --------------------------------- | ------- | ------- | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------- |